 9.1.
-If you live in University Residences, you must sign a licence or assured shorthold tenancy agreement to occupy the accommodation allocated to you and you must abide by the Terms and Conditions of the licence or tenancy agreement.
+If you live in University Residences you must sign a licence or assured shorthold tenancy agreement to occupy the accommodation allocated to you and you must abide by the terms and conditions of the licence or tenancy agreement.

 Guidance: Behaviour that breaches your licence or tenancy agreement is a breach of paragraph 9.1 and may also constitute one or more separate additional disciplinary offences under these Regulations.
-The University Disciplinary Officer may therefore decide to bring disciplinary proceedings for those other offences in addition to any penalties applied as a result of a breach of the licence or tenancy agreement but will not penalise you twice for the same thing.
+The University Disciplinary Officer may therefore decide to bring disciplinary proceedings in addition to any penalties applied as a result of a breach of the licence or tenancy agreement.